pareyesv/rs/slides/2025/git2.md

 <!-- ## Examples of issue names -->

-## Branch names
+## Documenting branches

-A popular naming strategy is to use a prefix like `feature/` or `hotfix/`

-In my experience these names are not clear enough
+In my experience names like `feature/new-thing` are not clear enough

 Online platforms allow you to create branches *from the issue page*